Aha43/Hit/README.md

 }
 ```
+What to notice in above example code:
+* While HIT does not implement yet another general assertion API it does provide an assertion method `ShouldBeenSuccessful` for use in unit test to assert the result from a HIT *test run* has been successful.

 We can now for example use Visual Studio's test explorer to run the tests, again provoking a failed tests to make the result more interesting:

 ![](images/test-explorer-output.png?raw=true)